Kurupi: Curuzú-yeguá ritual

 The creature Curupí is believed to be closely associated with the Guaraní ritual of the curuzú-yeguá (Guaraní: "adorned cross").
 The notion that curuzú-yeguá originated as a pre-Christian ancient cult of Curupí was espoused by Goicoechea Menéndez and Natalicio González (1938?)
 (Note: (Cadogan 1961) citing (Carvalho Neto 1956).
 Earlier citing Natalicio González (1948) [1938?]
 Proceso y formación de la cultura paraguaya) In the ritual, a cross is decorated with manioc flour bread called chipás.
-Enough is baked to go around to all attendees, who choose to eat breads of various shape like ladders and snakes. psychoanalyzes these as phallic symbols, i.e., more modest representations of the Curupí which can take on a more overtly sexual form.
+Enough is baked to go around to all attendees, who choose to eat breads of various shape like ladders and snakes.
+Carvalho Neto psychoanalyzes these as phallic symbols, i.e., more modest representations of the Curupí which can take on a more overtly sexual form.

 Kurupi of the Guianas

 There are also spirits called the Kurupi or Kulupi known to the Kaliña people of the Guianas, characterized by a large scrotum.
 It has a protruding forehead that prevents it from looking upward (cf. Cabeça de Cuia).
 It is hairy all over, with flowing long hair trailing behind; it has clawed fingers and toes, feet turned backward, and "in the place of buttocks [he] has a fire-hearth with glowing embers".
 The Kurupi roaming the forests noisily "kicks or knocks the tree buttresses". (cf. curupira re sapopema).
 It can raise strong gusts of wind when angered and is considered the lord of winds by the Kaliña (cf. saci) (Note: Note that Basílio de Magalhães (1928)'s commentary on Curupí is placed under the section on "Sacy".).
 The spirit is recorded as Kalupi in Suriname and is capable of endowing blessing of the hunt and fishing.

 Goeje considered this Kurupi to be a cognate of the curupira of the Tupi people of Brazil, etc.

 The "Marana ywa" among the Tenetehara is also said to be a cognate, as it is described as a small man with enormous testicles.
 (Note: Zerries, citing Wagley-Calvão (1949), p.102.)